nikol1987/HydroModTool/Readme.md

 ## Features

 - User
-  - Install mods -> Install mods listed from [Bridgepour wiki](https://bridgepour.com/legacy-mods) (Not yet implemented)
+  - Install mods -> Install mods listed from [Bridgepour wiki](https://bridgepour.com/legacy-mods) (Mods are direclty downloaded to game folder)
 - Developer
   - Stage -> Select assets to be copied to another folder to work on, also replaces GUIDs
   - Package -> Packaged staged assets into a .pak based on the Project name (Ex: Project Name = MenuMod -> 500-MenuMod_P.pak)